Life-phase-oriented personnel policy

 The aim of a life-phase-oriented HR policy is to provide employees with the best possible support and encouragement in each individual phase of their lives.
 The following tips provide an overview of possible measures and practical tips for implementing this concept.

-What is the status quo in your company at the moment?
+What is the current status quo in your company?

 What approaches are already in place?

-Make use of the entire range of instruments for flexible working hours.
+Use the entire range of instruments for flexible working hours.
 This is not limited to simple full-time and part-time models.
 With flexitime and core working hours, working time accounts, sabbaticals, job sharing and trust-based working hours, your company has a whole arsenal of models at its disposal that can be tailored to the individual needs of employees.
-The possibilities of remote working, which have been expanded by digitalization, increasingly allow for working from home, which can provide relief in the event of greater family demands, for example.
+The expanded possibilities of remote working thanks to digitalization are increasingly allowing for home offices, which can provide relief in the event of greater family demands, for example.

-If remuneration for work is kept flexible, employees can, for example, not have their salary paid out in full and thus build up reserves for a period in which they are unable to perform their full workload due to their personal life situation.
-Similarly, part of the salary or bonus can be exchanged for time.
+If the remuneration for work is kept flexible, employees can, for example, not have their salary paid out in full and thus build up reserves for a time when they are unable to perform their full workload due to their personal life situation.
+In the same way, parts of the salary or bonus can be exchanged for time off.

 Create a corporate culture that gives employees the certainty that reduced resilience does not necessarily mean a career break.
 Such a corporate culture includes trust, transparency and reliability.